The Innovation Centre

-The Innovation Centre, which is sponsored by Baillie Gifford, aims to promote community cohesion by helping people and businesses develop important skills.
+The Innovation Centre, which is supported by Baillie Gifford, aims to promote community cohesion by helping people and businesses develop important skills.
 It is hoped that it will play an important role in helping to regenerate the local area.

 The Innovation Centre was officially launched at Tynecastle Park on May 28th, 2019.
-The launch followed on from a series of successful Digital Education programmes that have attracted several hundred school children between the ages of eight and sixteen over the past six months.
+The launch followed a series of successful Digital Education programmes that have attracted several hundred school children between the ages of eight and sixteen over the past six months.
 Working in partnership with learning providers, schools and businesses, programmes use the magnet of football and the unique position of HMFC in the community to attract and motivate young people of all ages to acquire vital skills for Scotland’s burgeoning digital economy.

 Click HERE to find more information on how to register to one of our clubs or courses!